Table of Contents

 3. Do the basics well

 Small business HR teams and professionals must have well-executed core processes.
 Refining those over time to make them easier for employees and managers to accomplish and complete can reduce employee “pain points” and resistance to process compliance.
 Generate solid reporting from valid and reliable data inputs by designing easily understood and followed forms and systems to create valuable insights (e.g., payroll error reports, benefits enrollment confirmations, employee turnover).
-Develop practical and streamlined processes for completing new hire and compliance documentation, such as payroll and benefits registrations, work eligibility documents, employee badging, and system access enrollments.
+Develop practical, streamlined processes for completing new-hire and compliance documentation, including payroll and benefits registrations, work eligibility documents, employee badging, and system access enrollments.

 4. Hire for multiple skills and entrepreneurial capabilities